DelphineLeconte/Repo/Ex3.md

     ## Warning: Removed 29 rows containing missing values (geom_bar).

 ![](Ex3_files/figure-gfm/unnamed-chunk-4-1.png)<!-- --> Group1 rather
-equally distributed between male and female.
-Large proportion of White, followed by Asian.
+equally distributed between male and female although still considerable amount of examiners did not get gender attributed in our process.
+Large proportion of White (close to 75%), followed by Asian (close to 25%).
+Black and Hispanic under-represented.
+Tenure is on average 6,128 days but the range of variation is wide, from 314 to 6,350 days.
+However categories above 6,000 very well represented as seen in chart.

+### Group2 = 173

 ``` r
 group2 = applications[substr(applications$examiner_art_unit, 1,3)==173,]